pmoorman/growthcasts/collections/_case-studies/elugie.md

 At this point, Elugie was still leveraging their founder’s skills to close new deals.
 While it’s a powerful early-stage sales strategy to lean on a founder’s credibility, it eventually creates a bottleneck.
 One person can only be in so many places at once.

-The fix was transitioning this method to automated marketing funnels for nurturing prospects to the point that they’re ready to talk with the sales team.
-So, we started on our research...
+We suggested creating automated marketing funnels to unlock scalable growth.
+When Elugie gave us the green light, we started our research...

 ### And hit a wall

-Selling 100,000 power plants by 2030 was not going to be likely.
+Selling 100,000 power plants by 2030 suddenly looked **very** unlikely.
 Elugie had correctly identified butcheries and bakeries as heavy electricity consumers.
 But, because bakers and butchers were, on-average, 53 years old, these shop owners were likely to retire before seeing a return on their investment!